Ivan III of Russia: Foreign policy

 The Christian rulers in the Caucasus began to see the Russian monarchs as their natural allies against the Muslim regional powers.
 The first attempt at forging an alliance was made by Alexander I, king of a small Georgian kingdom of Kakheti, who dispatched two embassies, in 1483 and 1491, to Moscow.
 However, as the Russians were still too far from the Caucasus, neither of these missions had any effect on the course of events in the region.
 In 1488, Ivan sought gun founders, master gunners for siege cannons, gold and silversmiths, and Italian master builders from King Matthias Corvinus.

 In his dealings with the Habsburgs, Ivan was offered the title of king (rex) if he would join the alliance against Turkey, but he rejected such offers and continued his own policy, laying claim to the Kievan legacy and adopting the title of autocrat (samoderzhets), sovereign (gosudar) of the Russian land, and grand prince of Moscow and all Russia.
-Beginning in 1484, Ivan began to use the title of tsar in his foreign correspondence with secondary powers in Europe including the Livonian Order.
+Beginning in 1484, Ivan began to use the title of tsar in his foreign correspondence with secondary powers in Europe, including the Livonian Order.
 At times the title was translated as imperator, such as in a 1493 treaty with Denmark where Ivan was called "domino Johanne totius Rutzie imperator".
 Ivan also began insisting on the title to the Habsburgs in 1489, and he continued to portray himself to his subjects and foreign states as the Orthodox emperor.
 Whenever was possible in diplomatic situations, Ivan and his representatives would refer to him as tsar.
-According to Isabel de Madariaga, had the title of Russian monarchs continued to be translated as rex, Russia's assimilation into the ranking order of states in Europe would have been much easier.
+Isabel de Madariaga believes that, had the title of Russian monarchs continued to be translated as rex, Russia's assimilation into the ranking order of states in Europe would have been "much easier".